ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/provided-cell-editors/index.md

 ]
 ```

 Note there is no need to specify `cellEditorPopup=true` for Select Cell Editor as the browsers Select widget will appear on top of the grid.
-Gaelien, Nicolson Bray,

 [[note]]
 |